VIPL-Audio-Visual-Speech-Understanding/learn-an-effective-lip-reading-model-without-pains/README.md

 Optional arguments:

-- `--gpus`: the GPU id used for training
+- `gpus`: the GPU id used for training
 - `lr`: learning rate
 - `batch_size`: batch size
 - `num_workers`: the number of processes used for data loading